 Note: Data from LCFS in the UK and CEX for the US.
-Each line represents proportions of households with 3 or more adults (individuals over 16) for 5- year birth cohorts over the periods they are observed between ages 45 and 79.
+Each line represents proportions of households with 3 or more adults (individuals over 16) for 5- year birth cohorts over the periods they are observed between ages 45 and 75 over the period 1984-2010.